Darek-Ryszka/Calculator/README.md

 Python Calculator Program

 ## General info
-This project is simple Calculator using Tkinter library
+This project is a simple Calculator using Tkinter library

 ## Technologies
 * Pytohon version: 3.8